Enjoyable Worcester Breweries and Craft Beer Taprooms to drink at

 455B Park Ave, Worcester, MA 01610

 Flying Dreams Brewing Co. is a good place to grab yourself a growler or a 22oz bomber.
 Speaking of bombers, the Brewmaster's Dream Series Raspberry Tripel was fairly tasty.
 It could be the spot for you if you are looking to sample of a few brews before dinner, especially if you were planning on heading to Peppercorn's next door anyway.
 Interesting to note is that 455B Park Ave was the original site of the Wormtown Brewery.

 As for craft beers, their year-round Pond Jumper IPA and Dreaming of Summer American Saison are great entry points to enjoying the Flying Dreams experience.
 If you don't want to dive down the rabbit hole of the Double IPA series or the Kettle Sour Series, start there.
 Or, opt for the Woo-Tang IPA, so named after the city itself.
 Because as the brewery says, "When in Worcester, drink Worcester!"

 Greater Good Imperial Brewing Company

 55 Millbrook St, Worcester, MA 01606

-The Greater Good brewery is where strong beers are born.
+The Greater Good brewery is where strong beers are born, like Good Night Moon.
+Even their "weaker" beers are strong, like GG Vibes or Pulp Daddy.
 Best to get a pressed panini sando if you're gonna stay for more than one bevvy.
 Also probably good to call for a ride home, especially if you are going to summit Mt.
 Greylock, their triple dry hopped Imperial IPA that enjoys a robust 12% ABV.

 Despite the high ABVs, the Greater Good taproom can keep you busy for a few hours with a mix of bag toss and arcade games.
 And, if we recall correctly, which is always hazy @ Greater Good, they have a giant Connect Four game.
 Maybe?